tulepbergenov/tulepbergenov/README.md

 My main goal is to become a full-stack developer, and I work at it every day.

-Recently I started to get interested in the topic of web3 and have already started to explore this direction.

 I will be happy to share my work in this area with you in the future on this page:D

 <!-- ## 🛠️ My stack